-Developing a Copyright Compliance Policy*
+Developing a Copyright Compliance Policy or Guidelines*

 A copyright policy can serve a variety of functions, from determining who owns works created during employment, to explaining your licenses, to establishing a procedure for clearing permissions in copyright-protected works.
 Generally speaking, a copyright policy is a summary of copyright management procedures for your organization.
 Depending on the contents of the policy, it can also be an educational tool and serve as reference material on copyright issues relevant to your organization.
 Another purpose of a copyright policy is to provide a single, consistent approach to copyright issues.

 Although it may initially be read cover to cover, a copyright policy is more likely to be consulted on an as-needed basis, so a strong index and/or search tool is recommended to ensure its effectiveness.
 A policy should always be “live” and be reviewed and updated periodically to reflect changes in copyright law, technology, organizational policies, and the way in which you use copyright-protected materials in your organization.